akilapilapitiya/Grain_Store_Management_System/README.md

 - Clone the repository:
  <a href = "https://github.com/akilapilapitiya/Grain_Store_Management_System">Grain Store Management System</a>

- - Set up the database using the SQL found in 'SQL Codes' folder
+ - Set up the database using the SQL found in <a href = "https://github.com/akilapilapitiya/Grain_Store_Management_System">SQL Codes</a> folder

- - Modify 'DBConnection.java' with your SQL database accessing details
+ - Modify <a href = "https://github.com/akilapilapitiya/Grain_Store_Management_System">DBConnection.java</a> with your SQL database accessing details

 ## Contributors
 A very special thanks to all contributors for helping to make the project a success.